wynk182/acro-that/docs/pdf_structure.md

 For parsing structure (dictionaries), we typically strip or ignore stream bodies because they can contain arbitrary binary data that would confuse text-based parsing.

-## Why AcroThat Works
+## Why CorpPdf Works

-`AcroThat` works because **PDF dictionaries are just text patterns**.
+`CorpPdf` works because **PDF dictionaries are just text patterns**.
 Despite looking complicated, the algorithms are straightforward:

 ### Finding Dictionaries